 We offer a number of services related to option trading which includes:

-Our expert options adviser can review your portfolio and recommend a hedging strategy, suitable to your client profile.
+Our options adviser can review your share portfolio and suggest a hedging strategy to protect your portfolio.

 Our trading ideas

 Designed for the market savvy, experienced investor looking to maximise income and yields.